Santosh-Gupta/SpeedTorch/README.md

 https://github.com/Santosh-Gupta/SpeedTorch/tree/master/SpeedTorch

 One area I would like to look at is if there is a way to have RAM memory reduction by using Cupy Memmaps.
-So far they uses just as much memory as the live versions.
+So far they use just as much memory as the live versions.

 ## Documentation